After nearly two years of record-low mortgage rates, 2022 started off with rates nearly rising to levels we haven’t seen since before the pandemic.

 Frequently Asked Questions (FAQ):

 Are Mortgage Interest Rates Going to Rise?

-Even after the pandemic is behind us, rates should still be historically favorable compared to the double-digit mortgages rates of the ’70s and ’80s.
-“I would be shocked if I ever saw 6% mortgage rates in my life,” Mohtashami says.
+“I would be shocked if I ever saw 6% mortgage rates in my life,” says Logan Mohtashami, housing data analyst with HousingWire.
 “Rates have been going down for four decades.”
 He believes that unless the government takes extreme measures to stimulate the economy, demographic trends and other macroeconomic factors will keep rates relatively low in the long term.